Undergraduate Advising

 Peer Advisors

 During the academic year, the department has a peer advising program to provide an additional advising resource for undergraduate majors.
-The Peer Advisors are advanced students in the two majors who volunteer their time and expertise to provide guidance and advice to other students.
+The peer advisors are advanced students in the two majors who offer their time and expertise to provide guidance and advice to other students.

 Current Advising Schedule